anchiter/Stochastic_inplace_weight_dropout/README.md

 In this notebook I implement a variant of an idea I had: weight dropout.
 Essentially weight dropout is a process in which a neural network follows a policy consisting in setting a percentage of its weights to zero (when a condition is met).
-This variant, named stochastic inplace weight (SIW) dropout, randomly sets a specified percentage of weights, every specified number of epochs to zero.
+This variant, named stochastic inplace weight (SIW) dropout, randomly sets a specified percentage of weights, every specified number of epochs to zero (NOT THE ACTIVATIONS like in conventional dropout).
 Each time SIW dropout is performed the weights are also scaled accordingly.
 The goal behind SIW dropout is to improve generalization by introducing small and random disruptions in the training process to aid the learning algorithm in finding a better local minima.
 By hindering the training process, the network overfits at a slower pace while performance is maintained.
 It may also be helpful in improving training if a network is trained with a suboptimal learning rate (this is inferred because the learning